wooooooak/LastCature/README.md

+**Kotlin + MVVM + Compose + Coroutine + etc...**

-Sometimes, i saved some interesting pictures(wise saying, funny picture …) from the internet.
-And i think "I'm gonna see it later". but that rarely happens.
+Sometimes, I saved some interesting pictures(wise saying, funny picture …) from the internet.
+And i think "I'm gonna see it later".
+But that rarely happens.
 I always forget to open gallery to see pictures i saved.

 In this app, You can select multiple album what you want.
 And then this project will show